oplS15projects/The-Sherman-Keyboard/README.md

 #####presets:

     Select from a list of preset tone options.
-Select custom to make your own tones using the k2 through k4 and a2 through a4 text fields.
+The custom preset allows users to create their own tones using the k2 through k4 and a2 through a4 text fields.

 #####harmonic settings:

-    When custom is selected under in the preset box you can enter your own custom tones.
+    When custom is selected in the preset box the user can enter their own custom tones.

-    k2 through k4 allows you to set the frequency of the harmonics relative to the fundamental tone.
+    The input fields k2 through k4 allow the user to set the frequency of the harmonics relative to the fundamental tone.

-    a2 through a4 allows you to adjust how loud the harmonics are.
+    The input fields a2 through a4 allow the user to adjust how loud the harmonics are.